TL;DR

 The playbook is wrong when most of your data is files.
 If your Convex usage is mostly _storage with a thin metadata table on top, the migration is a file storage project with a side of SQL, and the seven steps above are the wrong frame.

-If your app is on Convex, working, and you are trying to decide whether any of this applies to you, the tools comparison page has the side-by-side, and the original migration post has the war story version with code samples for the parts that took us the longest the first time.
+If your app is on Convex, working, and you are trying to decide whether any of this applies to you, the tools comparison page has the side-by-side and the rest of the migration notes in this series cover the trade-offs in more detail.

 Four apps in, the migration is no longer interesting.
 That is the goal.
 Boring is the point.
 The next app is just the playbook again.